TEXTILE SOCIETY EVENT

 This is a fund-raising event.
-The Textile Society was established in1982 as a educational charity supporting students, designers, historians and practitioners.
+The Textile Society was established in1982 as an educational charity supporting students, designers, historians and practitioners.
 The Society promotes the study of textile disciplines and celebrates the history and culture of textiles both historical and contemporary.

 Click here to purchase your member ticket via EventBrite.

-Click here to purchase your non-member ticket via Eventbrite.
+Click here to purchase your non-member ticket via EventBrite.